Madhur6/smart-ship-it-simulation/README.md

-# smart-ship-it-simulation
+# 🚢 Smart Cruise Vessel IT Systems Simulation

-A simulated IT infrastructure of a modern smart cruise vessel including Windows Server, network segmentation, monitoring dashboards, automation scripts, and incident scenarios.
+This repository simulates the IT infrastructure typically found on a modern smart cruise vessel.
+It includes Windows Server environments, network segmentation, monitoring dashboards, automation scripts, and real-world incident handling scenarios.

+---

+## 📁 Repository Structure (Live Updating)